Jurassic Park: Impact

 Jurassic Park was praised for its modern portrayal of dinosaurs.
 Many of the findings of the dinosaur renaissance, such as dinosaurs being warm-blooded, active, intelligent, and genetically related to birds, were reflected in the film, which updated the general public's previous perception of dinosaurs as being sluggish, stupid, and entirely extinct.
 However, the public has also absorbed scientific inaccuracies in the film, such as the size of Velociraptor, and the general view of dinosaurs has stuck with the way that they were portrayed in Jurassic Park ever since the film's release, without being updated to reflect decades of additional discoveries that have occurred since 1993.
+The film also popularized the concept of de-extinction among the public.
+As of 2025, Colossal Biosciences is attempting to use fragmented DNA to bring back extinct species such as the woolly mammoth, Tasmanian tiger, and dodo, prompting comparisons to the film.
+Film director Gareth Edwards visited its laboratories before the release of Jurassic World Rebirth and said, "This is the real Jurassic Park, isn't it?"

 The film has been said to have given rise to a Jurassic Park generation: young people who were inspired to become paleontologists.
 Among the general public, the film also created an interest in dinosaurs, leading to increased funding for paleontology.
 This, combined with the rising number of paleontologists, resulted in a surge of dinosaur discoveries.
 Following the success of the film, Universal and Amblin started the Jurassic Foundation, a nonprofit organization that funds paleontological research.
-The film also popularized the concept of de-extinction among the public.
-As of 2025, Colossal Biosciences is attempting to use fragmented DNA to bring back extinct species such as the woolly mammoth, Tasmanian tiger, and dodo, prompting comparisons to the film.
-Film director Gareth Edwards visited its laboratories before the release of Jurassic World Rebirth and said, "This is the real Jurassic Park, isn't it?"
+Horner, as part of his compensation for serving as the film's paleontological advisor, received significant research grants from Spielberg and Universal.

 Jurassic Parks impact extended internationally.
 It started a trend of dubbing US films into Hindi for the Indian market and was the highest-grossing US film in India at the time with a gross of $3 million.
 In Canada, the Toronto Raptors, a National Basketball Association team founded in 1995, was named so as a result of the film's popularity.
 In addition, fans watch the team's playoff games on a large television at Maple Leaf Square, nicknamed Jurassic Park.
+The film's influence resulted in a paleontology boom and major discoveries in countries such as Argentina and China; in honor of Spielberg's funding of Chinese dig sites, at his suggestion, Tianchisaurus nedegoapeferima was named after the stars of the film.